Richard Lugar: 1970s

 Future governor of Indiana Mitch Daniels served as Lugar's chief of staff from 1977 to 1982.
 During the 1980 Republican National Convention, Lugar was rumored as a potential vice presidential nominee for presidential nominee Ronald Reagan.

 In his first months, Lugar backed legislation prompting the Senate to adopt a stringent code of ethics intended to assist with the restoration of public confidence in Congress.

 On June 30, 1978, the Senate voted to approve granting New York City long term federal loan guarantees of $1.5 billion that the city had cited as essential to its prevention of bankruptcy.
 The measure was a compromise proposal by Lugar and Wisconsin Senator William Proxmire.
-Later that day, during a news conference, Senator Jacob K. Javits thanked Lugar and Proxmire.
+Later that day, during a news conference, Senator Jacob Javits (D-NY) thanked Lugar and Proxmire.